danmar/cppcheck/man/manual.md

 Cppcheck is an analysis tool for C/C++ code.
 It provides unique code analysis to detect bugs and focuses on detecting undefined behaviour and dangerous coding constructs.
-The goal is to detect only real errors in the code, and generate as few false positives as possible.
+The goal is to detect only real errors in the code, and generate as few false positives (wrongly reported warnings) as possible.
 Cppcheck is designed to analyze your C/C++ code even if it has non-standard syntax, as is common in for example embedded projects.

 Supported code and platforms:

 - Cppcheck checks non-standard code that contains various compiler extensions, inline assembly code, etc.
-- Cppcheck should be compilable by any compiler that supports the latest C++ standard.
+- Cppcheck should be compilable by any compiler that supports C++11 or later.
-- Cppcheck should work on any platform that has sufficient CPU and memory.
+- Cppcheck is cross platform and is used in various posix/windows/etc environments.

-Cppcheck is rarely wrong about reported errors, but there are many bugs that it doesn't detect (yet).
-Most logarithmic bugs will not be found by static analysis.
-To avoid logarithmic bugs it is more effective to test your software and design it carefully than by running Cppcheck.

-Cppcheck is not very deep.
-A dynamic analysis tool is much more effective in finding deep bugs than Cppcheck.

-Then there are also bugs that Cppcheck should detect that it does not detect yet.
-No sophisticated product is perfect.
-However there is work ongoing on a "bug hunting" mode that makes Cppcheck soundy.

-Also, next to careful design, you will find more bugs in your software by testing your software rigorously than by using Cppcheck.
-You will find more bugs in your software by instrumenting your software than by using Cppcheck.
+The checks in Cppcheck are not perfect.
+There are bugs that should be found, that Cppcheck fails to detect.

+## About static analysis

+The kinds of bugs that you can find with static analysis are:
+ * undefined behavior
+ * using dangerous code patterns
+ * coding style

+There are many bugs that you can not find with static analysis.
+Static analysis tools do not have human knowledge about what your program is intended to do.
+If the output from your program is valid but unexpected then in most cases this is not detected by static analysis tools.
+For instance, if your small program writes "Helo" on the screen instead of "Hello" it is unlikely that any tool will complain about that.

+Static analysis should be used as a complement in your quality assurance.
+It does not replace any of;
+ * careful design
+ * testing
+ * dynamic analysis
+ * fuzzing

 # Getting started